-Having a Chinese website is mandatory if you want to do business in China.
+A Chinese website is mandatory if you want to do business in China.
 Not only it will allow you to attract Chinese consumers, but it will also help you with your SEO (Search Engine Optimization) on Baidu.
 The higher you’ll be ranked on Baidu, the better the exposure will be.
-If we look at the following pictures, we can see that Adidas is ranked second after Jordan on Baidu when looking for “Sport shoe brands” (运动鞋品牌)
+If we look at the following pictures, we can see that Adidas is ranked second after Jordan on Baidu when looking for “Sports shoe brands” (运动鞋品牌)

 By creating a Chinese website, Adidas is extremely visible on search engines such as Baidu, and easily accessible to Chinese consumers.
 The website is simple and clear, and consumers have access to many categories.